ESMValGroup/ESMValCore/doc/quickstart/configure.rst

 to run a recipe from ESGF for the projects CMIP3, CMIP5, CMIP6, CORDEX, and obs4MIPs.

 Refer to :ref:`config-data-sources` for instructions on how to set this up.
-This section describes additional configuration options for the :mod:`esmvalcore.esgf` module, which is based on the legacy esgf-pyclient_ library.
+This section describes additional configuration options for the :mod:`esmvalcore.io.esgf` module, which is based on the legacy esgf-pyclient_ library.
 Most users will not need this.